 It's adorable!
 All you need to do is place it in the center of the pie and place the filling around it.
 Steam will escape through this cute little birdy's beak.
 It is an oven-safe cookware piece!
-Just be sure to handwash it.
+Just be sure to hand wash it.

-Pie bakers are saying wonderful things about this pie bird.
+Pie bakers are saying wonderful things about this steam-venting pie bird.
 A customer gave it five stars and said it's just as good as Grandma's!
 See for yourself.

-Be sure to also visit Amazon for special offers on bakeware essentials and pie-making gadgets.
+Be sure also to visit Amazon for special offers on bakeware essentials and pie-making gadgets.

 This post was originally published on May 4, 2020.